berkeleybop/berkeleybop.github.io/best_practice.md

 - always include examples
    - integrate these with documentation
    - integrate these with unit tests
+- also include counter-examples
+   - data deliberately designed to fail validation
+   - check validation correctly identifiers these in github actions
 - enable zenodo syncing

 ### Ontology-centric Repos